 The above reports are required to be adequately scrutinised before being recommended to the Council.
 This role is undertaken by the Audit Committee with this report being presented to Audit Committee prior to consideration by Council.
-Any revisions arising from Audit Committee consideration of the report on 25 January 2022 will be incorporated into the final version of the report to Council on 15 February 2022.
+Revisions arising from Audit Committee consideration of the report on 25 January 2022 have been incorporated into the final version of this report.